UPDATE (1st March): We're diverging from our usual update structure for guides by delivering the Max Monday changes up front.

 Running between 6pm and 7pm local time every Monday, they're a great opportunity to easily battle and catch Dynamax versions of the highlighted Pokémon.

-The following Pokémon will appear in January 2026's Max Monday events. which take place between 6pm and 7pm local time:
+The following Pokémon will appear in February 2026's Max Monday events, which take place between 6pm and 7pm local time:

 |---|---|---|